Y0Coss/docs-fork/pages/manage_and_operate/observability/logs_data_platform/getting_started_quick_start/guide.en-gb.md

 ![About page](images/about.png){.thumbnail}

 To send your logs to Logs Data Platform you can easily test your stream by doing, for example, a simple `echo` followed by an `openssl` command.
 Here are 3 examples, choose the format you like the most with your preferred terminal:  Note that each format has its own timestamp format: GELF uses [seconds from epoch](https://en.wikipedia.org/wiki/Unix_time), RFC 5424 and LTSV use the [RFC 3339](https://tools.ietf.org/html/rfc3339).
 Don't forget to change the **timestamp** to your current time to see your logs (by default Graylog displays recent logs; you can change the search scope using the top‑left time picker.
-Also, ensure you replace the **token** with the correct one.”
+Also, ensure you replace the **token** with the correct one.

 *GELF*: